 No. While several acting courses are offered in the Drama concentration, no acting experience is required to study Drama at Queen's.
 The Drama Department is a part of the Queen's faculty of Arts and Science.
 As such, it offers a wide range of practical and theoretical courses as a part of a liberal arts degree rather than a conservatory program.

 What do I do to be admitted to the Drama program?

 Students wishing to concentrate in Drama must first be admitted to Queen's University in the Faculty of Arts and Science.
-Once admitted to the Faculty - having met Faculty-wide admissions criteria - in the spring of a student's first year they may choose to become involved in the Drama program in their second year as a Major, Medial or Minor concentration.
+Once admitted to the Faculty - having met Faculty-wide admissions criteria - in the spring of a student's first year they may choose to become involved in the Drama program in their second year as a Major, Medial, Minor concentration or as STSC.
 The Film and Drama Departments jointly offer a Special Field concentration known as Stage and Screen (STSC).
 COCA is a Special Field concentration with Computing and Drama.
 For Admissions please click here.

 What courses do you offer?